aboulch/snapnet/README.md

 ### Building

-Use CMake to generate the C++/Python library.
-It will be built in the python directory of the repository.
+To generate the C++/Python library.

-    mkdir build
+    cd pointcloud_tools
-    cd build
+    python setup.py install --home="."

-    cmake ..
+It will build the library.

-    make
+**Note**: in the ```setup.py```, we have filled the path with the standard path for PCL installation libraries and headers on Ubuntu 16.04.

 ### Configuration file